torvalds/linux/Documentation/vm/slub.rst

  FIX kmalloc-8: Restoring Redzone 0xc90f6d28-0xc90f6d2b=0xcc

-If SLUB encounters a corrupted object (full detection requires the kernel to be booted with slub_debug) then the following output will be dumped into the syslog:
+If SLUB encounters a corrupted object (full detection requires the kernel to be booted with slub_de) then the following output will be dumped into the syslog:

 1. Description of the problem encountered